journeyapps-customer-success/html-map-selector/README.md

 > yarn build
 ```

-This compiles the iFrame and generates a directory `dist` and the `map_selector.html` file in the directory
+This compiles the iFrame and generates a directory `dist` and the `map_selector.html` file in the directory.

+The name of the html file is set in the `config.yml` file as the `outputFileName` key.

 ## Import and Use